 His key research interests are in the field of nuclear engineering materials (specialising in metallurgy) and include micromechanisms of fracture, hydrogen embrittlement and corrosion, irradiation damage and modelling from continuum through to micro and atomic scales.
 Materials include zirconium alloys, stainless steels and ferritic steels.

-et al., 2016, First-principles calculation of the elastic dipole tensor of a point defect: Application to hydrogen in alpha-zirconium, Physical Review B, Vol:94, ISSN:2469-9950
+et al., 2016, First-principles calculation of the elastic dipole tensor of a point defect: Application to hydrogen in α-zirconium, Physical Review B, Vol:94, ISSN:1550-235X

 Mella R, Wenman MR, 2015, Modelling explicit fracture of nuclear fuel pellets using peridynamics, Journal of Nuclear Materials, Vol:467, ISSN:0022-3115, Pages:58-67